Carbonfreezer/multiplayer/README.md

 # Getting started

 To get everything running as fast as possible, clone this repository and compile it with *BuildAll.bat* on Windows and *BuildAll.sh* on
 Linux.
 On Linux, you have to make the shell script executable upfront.
 Once this is done, you can start the relay server in the deploy directory.
 This starts a web server on port 8080.
-Now type <http://127.0.0.1:8080> into your favourite browser.
+Now type http://127.0.0.1:8080 into your favourite browser.
-There you see a choice whether you want to test [Tic-Tac-Toe](#tic-tac-toe) or [Ternio](#ternio).
-After selecting any of those you should see a room creation screen.
-Start a second browser window for tic-tac-toe or a second and third for ternio ppointing to the same page, and you can play those games against yourself.
+There, you see a choice: whether to test [Tic-Tac-Toe](#tic-tac-toe) or [Ternio](#ternio).
+After selecting any of those, you should see a room creation screen.
+Start a second browser window for tic-tac-toe or a second and third for ternio, pointing to the same page, and you can play those games against yourself.

 Opening the same page in two tabs is problematic because you have to switch tabs a couple of times to send the messages.